Zasilkovna/WooCommerce/readme.txt

 Please contact us at technicka.podpora@zasilkovna.cz .

 == Changelog ==
+= 1.5.0 =
+Added: In the list of orders, an exclamation mark icon is now displayed, which informs about an unsuccessful action (sending/cancelling a shipment, printing a label).
+Added: Possibility to automatically open widget when shipping is selected in the checkout.
+Added: Automatic order submission.
+Added: Possibility to auto-change order status after packet submission and after auto-submission.
+Added: Possibility to verify the delivery address in order detail in administration.
+Added: It is now possible to round the cash on delivery value when sending a shipment to our system.
+Added: It is now possible to send a shipment also from the order details in the administration.
+Added: For each category, it is possible to disable specific Packeta carriers.
+Added: The plugin now supports free shipping coupons.
+It is possible to set whether it will also apply to surcharges with specific carriers.
+Added: If you do not have a weight set for the products, you can now set a default shipment weight.
+Added: If the carrier does not support cash on delivery, it is now not possible to choose a cash on delivery payment at the checkout.
+Added: You can now set a planned delivery for the order (the shipment will not be delivered before the specified date).
+Added: A planned task to automatically download the list of carriers.
+The changes made in the list of carriers are now stored in the log.
+Updated: The icon for sending the order to Packeta is no longer displayed if all mandatory parameters (e.g. weight) have not been entered for the order.
+Updated: Improved compatibility with templates that modify the checkout (e.g. Elementor).
+In the past it happened that with some more complex third party templates, it was not possible to complete the order.
+Updated: The plugin now remembers the filter settings in the list of orders even after some action has been taken (e.g. sending a shipment).
+Updated: Some translations have been updated.
+Fixed: The information about sending the shipment was written twice in the log.
+Now it only logs in correctly once.

 = 1.4.3 =
 * Added: Database server version to options export